harness/developer-hub/docs/first-gen/firstgen-release-notes/harness-on-prem-release-notes.md

 * Made changes to insert `DelegateGroupId` earlier to ensure that the `GroupId` is present when the heartbeat is sent from Delegate to Manager and, in certain scenarios involving ECS Delegates, before `DelegateGroupId` is inserted into the Delegate collection.
 (DEL-4745)
 * Made a change to indicate that version information is required in **Add Encrypted Text** for GCP Secret Manager.
 An asterisk was appended to the **Version** field label.
 (PL-14239)
 * A code change was made to add validation for the `SecretName` prefix in the **Add Encrypted Text** dialog.
 (PL-19543)
-* Added a feature flag, for Delegate versions equal to or higher than 76420, to stop token renewal and instead fetch the token on the fly before any CRUD operation is performed.
+* Added a feature flag, for delegate versions equal to or higher than 76420, to stop token renewal and instead fetch the token on the fly before any CRUD operation is performed.
 The feature flag name is `DO_NOT_RENEW_APPROLE_TOKEN`.
 (PL-26472)
 * Resolved an API key caching issue that caused GraphQL user requests to be rejected as not authorized.
 (PL-27092, ZD-28969, ZD-30193, ZD-30587, ZD-33183, ZD-33347, ZD-33487, ZD-33506, ZD-34543)
 * Made a change to optimize the memory for git sync operations.
 (PL-27323, ZD-32116)